-The charts below show the number of EIA reports submitted or proposed over the next several years (the chart on the left shows the status as of December 31, 2008; the one on the right shows status as of December 31, 2009).
-The charts separate out oil sands projects (mines, upgraders and in-situ/SAGD projects), which have formed the majority of the EIA workload in recent years, and other projects.
+The charts below show the number of EIA reports submitted or proposed over the next several years (the chart on the left shows the status as of December 31, 2009; the one on the right shows status as of December 31, 2010).
+The charts separate out oil sands projects (mines, upgraders and in-situ projects), which have formed the majority of the EIA workload in recent years, and other projects.

-The number of projects proposed for submission in 2009 changed dramatically over the year, likely reflecting the significant changes in economic conditions.
-Over the year the following changes to the number of planned submissions occurred: 2009 (-16); 2010 (+8); 2011 (+3); 2012(0) 1.
+Over the year the following changes to the number of planned submissions occurred: 2010 (-8); 2011 (+4); 2012 (+1); 2013(0)1.
 As with last year, most projects were shifted to future years as opposed to being cancelled outright.